jrief/django-formset/docs/source/django-formset.rst

 We can do this, because the endpoint is located on the same URL as the view rendering the form.

-.. :: rubric: Enforcing Form Submission
+.. rubric:: Enforcing Form Submission

 .. code-block:: django